HumanSignal/label-studio/docs/source/guide/prompts_overview.md

 order: 0
 order_enterprise: 225
 meta_title: Prompts overview
-meta_description: An overview of the Prompts feature in the HumanSignal platform.
+meta_description: An overview of the Prompts feature in the HumanSignal platform
 section: Prompts
 date: 2024-05-15 14:30:14
 ---